 John Upton is a freelance journalist specializing in science, climate, and the environment.
 He studied ecology and environmental science at James Cook University, which is next to that great reef in tropical northeastern Australia, and he has a master’s degree in business.
-In California until 2012 he reported for the San Francisco Examiner and then for the Bay Citizen, when the then-startup produced content for its own website and for the local pages of the New York Times.
+In California until 2012 he was a staff writer at the San Francisco Examiner and at the Bay Citizen, when the then-independent startup produced content for its own website and for the local pages of the New York Times.